-A missional community is much more than a weekly event.
-MCs gather together at different times throughout the week to fulfill Jesus' mission of being disciples who make disciples.
+A community group is much more than a weekly event.
+Community groups gather together at different times throughout the week to fulfill Jesus' mission of being disciples who make disciples.
 Together we learn how to worship and submit to Jesus in all of life by learning how to love one another as family, worship Jesus as servants who serve others, and share the good news of Jesus Christ as his sent missionaries.

 Every missional community identifies a group of people whom they believe God is sending them to love, serve, and share Jesus with.
 It could be a neighborhood, an existing ministry in the city or network of relationships.
 We want to see every aspect of our city blessed by God’s people: business, arts, education, sports, recreation, and social services.

 David Blackwell leads specific city efforts through Missional Experiences.
 Missional Experiences are a means to provide individuals, DNAs, and/or Missional Communities the opportunity to connect and build genuine relationships with a specific people group in Albany.
 The first hope would be for those who volunteer to learn and practice the environments of life-on-life, life-in-community, and life-on-mission together.
 The second hope would be that a DNA or Missional Community, being led by the Spirit, would take the experience and make that people group their focus for kingdom impact throughout the year.

 Fill out this form to be received by David.
 He will inform you about details of the next available Missional Experience.Click for form